cyberplantru/EC-Mini-v30-Sample-Code/README.md

 ![EC Reader](http://image.cyber-plant.com/var/resizes/ECSerial.jpg?m=1449125597)

 ## Isolated sensor
 If you need to isolate the E.C.
-Counter can use the [I2Ciso](https://github.com/cyberplantru/I2C-iso).
+Mini can use the [I2Ciso](https://github.com/cyberplantru/I2C-iso).
 When reading the pH and Conductivity together, recommended to isolate the pH circuit and leave the E.C. unisolated.

 ![EC Reader](http://image.cyber-plant.com/var/resizes/pH-EC-meter-kit_3.jpg?m=1458063353)